-On occasions, the report is offered for free or at a discount.
-Many users try the promethease reports due to the free/low cost aspect and its apparent accuracy due to its vast content.
-However, the report leaves individuals more confused than clear.
-If you want to convert your report to a more simplified version check here.
-Now let’s examine in detail.
+On occasions, the report was offered for free or at a discount.
+Many users tried the Promethease reports due to the free/low-cost aspect and its apparent accuracy due to its vast content.
+However, the report left individuals more confused than clear.
+So if you were a customer of Promethease and still cannot make heads or tails of the report, read on.

-What exactly do you get in a Prometheus report?
+What exactly do you get in a Promethease report?

 Promethease is a wiki-style collection of peer curated genetic information versus reports that are expert-curated (like Xcode Life's reports).
 You can search genes/variants/diseases as you would in Wikipedia.
 The results are pages of information.
 This is great for people who have degrees in genetics and want to geek out and learn about all sorts of diseases they can possibly get.

-However, if you want organized information that you can use in specific aspects of daily life such as Nutrition, Fitness or Ancestry, etc., to enhance your health and wellbeing, then you may not find the promethease reports all that helpful.
-Prometheus’ emphasis largely seems to be the variety of different diseases that one can get.
+However, if you want organized information that you can use in specific aspects of daily life such as Nutrition, Fitness or Ancestry, etc., to enhance your health and wellbeing, then you may not find the Promethease reports all that helpful.
+Promethease’s emphasis largely seems to be the variety of different diseases that one can get.

 How to read Promethease results?

-Once you transfer your DNA raw data to Promethease you will get back vast report.
+Once you transfer your DNA raw data to Promethease you will get back a vast report.
 Though on the face of it, it may look like a massive report, the amount of potentially useful information in the Promethease report is quite limited.
 Understanding and interpreting this report this is a challenge.
 Let’s break it down:

-Total number of entries in a typical Promethease report =approx. 25,000
+The total number of entries in a typical Promethease report = Approximately 25,000

 Number of entries